C-Loftus/Princeton-Thesis/doc/main.md

 # Implementation

-## Webserver Frontend
+With this background in mind, I will now proceed to discuss the implementation of my software and the various challenges I overcame.
+As stated previously, I sought to create a minimum viable product for implementing a full federated learning ecosystem.
+Each part of this ecosystem has a decoupled architecture which will allow new innovations to add features to specific parts of the system without needing to change others.

 ## Webserver Backend

-For my backend I used FastAPI.
+The first For my backend I used FastAPI.
 FastAPI allows for the creation of web apis in Python.
+The goal of this the server is to launch and manage the central Federated Learning server.

+## Webserver Frontend

 ## Client